tasmota/docs/docs/MQTT.md

 - `stat` - reports back status or configuration message
 - `tele` - reports telemetry info at specified intervals

-!!! tip
+!!! warning

-> To solve possible MQTT topic loops it is strongly suggested that you use the `%prefix%` token in all of your FullTopics.
+    To solve possible MQTT topic loops it is strongly suggested that you use the `%prefix%` token in all of your FullTopics.
 Status and telemetry do not need a prefix.

 ### %topic%
 All MQTT status messages will be sent using the configurable `%topic%` which must be made unique by the user.
 It can be called `bedroom` but it could also be called `XP-TS_10` as long as the user knows what it is and where to find it.

-?> Default Topic is `tasmota_XXXX` where `XXXX` is unique and derives from the MAC address
+!!! bug "Default Topic is `tasmota_XXXX` where `XXXX` is unique and derives from the MAC address"

 The use of the `%topic%` token is mandatory in case you want to use [`ButtonTopic`](Commands.md#buttontopic) and/or [`SwitchTopic`](Commands.md#switchtopic).
 It also provides for GroupTopic and Fallback Topic functionality.